NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 # Moveset
 Slayer has many attacks available for use in combat.
-Here is a list of each attack and their uses.
+Here is a list of each attack and what they do.
-To make the following tables easier to read we will use some abbreviations:
+To make the following tables easier to read we will use some abbreviations.

 (abbreviation-table)=
 ## Abbreviation Table